varchashva/LetsMapYourNetwork/README.md

 Below are the modules in LMYN to perform the task of mapping

 1. Project Management – Two modules (New Project and Working Project) will allow you to create and switch between the different projects
+2. Load CMDB - This module allows an administrator to upload the CMDB file (new line seperated) and map it entirely.
+Additionaly, it have a **Be Intrusive** feature which, if selected, will perform enumeration to identify the 'rogue' host that are not present in CMDB. **RED** color node will depicts the rogue nodes
-2. Find Me – This module enumerates the IP of system in which it is running and further network mapping will be done considering the current system as a 'seed'
+3. Find Me – This module enumerates the IP of system in which it is running and further network mapping will be done considering the current system as a 'seed'
-3. Roam Around – This module identifies all ‘live’ hosts in the same LAN in which seed system is connected
+4. Roam Around – This module identifies all ‘live’ hosts in the same LAN in which seed system is connected
-4. Go To – This module displays graph of all hops that packet is traversing through to reach destination (provided by user) from seed system
+5. Go To – This module displays graph of all hops that packet is traversing through to reach destination (provided by user) from seed system
-5. Scan – This module will perform ping scan of any arbitrary IP range provided by user
+6. Scan – This module will perform ping scan of any arbitrary IP range provided by user and will travese the path to seed host

 Below technologies have been used in the tool:
 1. Django Python